-After open surgery, we require our mothers to stay in the hospital for 4 to 5 days or until any complications are ruled out.
+After open surgery, we require our mothers to stay in the hospital for four to five days or until any complications are ruled out.
 We then ask our mothers to remain on modified bed rest to decrease the risk of preterm delivery for the rest of the pregnancy (no heavy lifting, only light activity).

 If a mother is from out of town, we ask that she remain in St. Louis for two weeks following surgery with a dedicated caregiver.
 Medications are also used for the remainder of the pregnancy to help decrease the chance of any preterm labor.
 Although many mothers can carry the pregnancy to term, most deliver their babies early, at an average of 34 to 35 weeks.

 Because the surgical uterine incision does not heal as well as that for a cesarean section, these mothers should avoid going into natural labor in the current and future pregnancies.
 All future deliveries should be by planned cesarean section.

 In minimally invasive fetoscopic surgery, the surgeon makes a pencil-tip-sized incision and inserts a small telescope called a fetoscope into the uterus.
 The fetoscope allows for a telescopic view into the uterus.

 Ultrasound technology helps guide the fetoscope throughout the uterus.